wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

 A) Create and activate a Global Administrator account on the Akeyless SaaS Parent system website

-1. Select an email to use for the <strong>Global Administrator</strong>:
+1. Select an email to use for the <strong>Global Administrator</strong>, such as:

    <tt>johndoe+akeyless1gadmin@supercorp.com</tt>